 - The iFixit guides recommend simply following the disassembly guides in reverse in order to put rebuild your tech.
 I've found that works for me in almost every case.
 But whenever I have a bit of trouble my first stop is always Youtube.
 A lot of techies have posted tutorial videos there and, if you're lucky, you can find a video reassembly guide of your machine and specific component.

 - Yeah, it can be replaced.
-Here is the iFixit guide documenting the steps: Installing iPhone 3GS Logic Board And it'll work just fine as long as you install it correctly and work carefully.
+Here is the iFixit guide documenting the steps: iPhone 3GS Logic Board Replacement And it'll work just fine as long as you install it correctly and work carefully.

 - Is this the glass panel you mean?
 This is the tool you need to install it: Unless you already have it you'll have to buy it in order to install the new glass panel, yes.

 - Plug your iPod into the computer with iTunes open, reset the iPod by holding Home and the Power Button down together for about 10 seconds, then release the Power button and continue to hold down Home for another 10 seconds.
 That'll put it into DFU mode and bring it up on iTunes ready to be restored.
 Then you just redownload all the music you want.
 And boom, you're golden.